 Consistent with institutional autonomy, the mission of the Institutional Evaluation Programme (IEP) is to support higher education institutions and systems in developing their strategic leadership and capacity to manage change through a process of voluntary institutional evaluations.

 The programme was launched in 1994 with the aim of supporting institutions in fulfilling their responsibility for assessing and improving the quality of their own activities.
 With experience gained from over 400 evaluations carried out over two decades, we continue to offer evaluations based on the founding principles of the programme.
 Now established as an independent quality assurance agency, IEP is listed on the European Quality Assurance Register for Higher Education (EQAR) and is a full member of the European Association for Quality Assurance in Higher Education (ENQA).
-It had its most recent external review by ENQA in 2013-14, resulting in a self-evaluation report and an external evaluation report.
-Looking forward, we continue to develop our services in order to meet the needs of higher education institutions, guided by the Programme’s mission and elaborated in the IEP Strategy 2015-2020.
+IEP is currently undergoing an external review by ENQA in 2018-19 and as part of this has prepared a self-assessment report.
+In parallel, we continue to develop our services in order to meet the needs of higher education institutions, guided by the Programme’s mission and elaborated in the IEP Strategy 2015-2020.

 In addition to undergoing regular external review, IEP has its own Internal Quality Procedures and a Complaints Criteria and Procedure in order to continuously improve the programme and ensure that evaluations are carried out in a fair and accountable way.